 6. Apply for a Warrant When Possible: Whenever feasible, law enforcement officers should seek a search warrant before conducting a search.
 Obtaining a warrant provides legal cover and demonstrates that the search is based on probable cause, as determined by a neutral magistrate.
 While there are exceptions to the warrant requirement, obtaining a warrant is always the safest course of action when time and circumstances permit.

 By following these tips and seeking expert advice, you can better understand and protect your Fourth Amendment rights, while also ensuring that law enforcement operates within the bounds of the Constitution.
-The principles of Mapp v.
+On the flip side, the principles of Mapp v.
 Ohio remain essential for safeguarding individual liberties and promoting a fair and just legal system.

 FAQ